ecency/docs/src/content/docs/hive/curation-and-rewards.md

 - **50% to curators** (those who upvoted)

 This split applies after the 7-day payout window ends.
 Remember, rewards are only generated on payout.
-Your content potentially could earn or not, there is never guarantees, anything you see during 7 day period is estimation and potential reward (not guaranteed).
+Your content potentially could earn or not, it is **never guaranteed**, anything you see during 7-days period is estimation and potential reward (not guaranteed).
+Reward pool allocation of shares constantly changes as more content is created and curated.

 ---